statebox/idris-stbx-core/README.md

 This repository contains the core of the Statebox platform, comprising:

 - open Petri nets
-- wiring diagrams, which allow us to compose (glue) nets
 - executions of Petri nets

 The code is written in Idris, in terms of mathematical propositions and